-Resources Description Dell Product Registration Register your computer with Dell.
-Dell Help & Support Access help and support for your computer. ♂ SupportAssist SupportAssist keeps your computer running at its best by optimizing settings, detecting issue, and removing viruses.
-It also notifies when updates are available for your computer.
-SupportAssist proactively checks the health of your computer hardware and software.
-When an issue is detected, the necessary system state information is sent to Dell to begin troubleshooting.
-SupportAssist is preinstalled on most of the Dell devices running the Windows operating system.
-For more information, see Support Assist documentation at Dell Support Site. i NOTE: In SupportAssist, click the warranty expiry date to renew or upgrade your warranty.
+Resources Description Dell Product Registration Register your computer with Dell. Ø Dell Help & Support Access help and support for your computer.
+SupportAssist ~ SupportAssist is a proactive and predictive technology that offers automated technical support for Dell computers.
+It proactively monitors both hardware and software, addressing performance issues, preventing security threats, and automating engagement with Dell Technical Support.
+For more information, see the SupportAssist documentation at Dell Support Site.
+NOTE: In SupportAssist, click the warranty expiry date to renew or upgrade your warranty.
 L Dell Update Updates your computer with critical fixes and latest device drivers as they become available.
 For more information about using Dell Update, see the product guides and third-party license documents at Dell Support Site.
-Dell Optimizer Dell Optimizer Dell Optimizer is an Al-based software application that allows you to customize your computer settings for power and battery, and more.
-For Dell Pro Max 16 MC16255 with Dell Optimizer, you can: Tune the performance, power consumption, cooling, and fan noise with selectable thermal modes.
-Download and redeem the apps that are purchased with your computer.
-For more information about configuring and using these features, search for Dell Optimizer at Dell Support Site.
+Dell Optimizer Dell Optimizer is an application that is designed to enhance computer performance and productivity by optimizing settings for power, battery, display, collaboration touchpad, and presence detection.
+It also provides access to applications purchased with your new computer.
+For more information, see Dell Optimizer User's Guide at Dell Support Site.

-Specifications of Dell Pro Max 16 MC16255
+Specifications of Dell Pro Max 14 MC14255